buy Lyrica online Vision & Mission

 To promote transparency, accountability and dignified living in India’s housing sector.

-  There are purchase generic finasteride four main issues the affordable housing sector faces today.
+There are source link four main issues the affordable housing sector faces today.

-  According to recent studies, for the middle and high-income segments, nearly seven lakh housing

-  units remain unsold.
-On the other hand, data from 2013 indicates that India faces a shortfall of

-  more than 18 million housing units for people that fall in the low-income group.
-According to

-  current estimates, India annually produces 1 lakh affordable low-cost housing units accessible to

-  these customers which includes government housing projects as well.
-The number of units produced

-  currently does not address the numbers corresponding with annual migration of workers to urban
+According to recent studies, for the middle and high-income segments, nearly seven lakh housing units remain unsold.
+On the other hand, data from 2013 indicates that India faces a shortfall of more than 18 million housing units for people that fall in the low-income group.
+According to current estimates, India annually produces 1 lakh affordable low-cost housing units accessible to these customers which includes government housing projects as well.
+The number of units produced currently does not address the numbers corresponding with annual migration of workers to urban areas.

-  areas.
 The most pressing issue, then, is supply.

 As can be seen, there is a demand for housing and the number of buyers grow every year.
 This raises the question, why they are not being treated as potential customers for low-cost housing.
 There is currently no single platform or method that allows us to create an aggregation of these customers and present them and their needs to developers and mortgage providers.
 While there is demand, concrete action is lacking due to lack of aggregation of this demand.
 Thus, the second major issue affecting housing is data aggregation and analysis.

 Housing in India does not come with guarantees or warranties.
 It may be the only product that has none.
 Most of the affordable housing customers are informally employed and have very limited knowledge on the housing units that are available to them or the housing stock that they can access.
 This, in effect, means, they might be getting housing units that are not at par with their expectations, leading to an intensification of the housing problem.
 Further, there are few quality assurance mechanisms that can be resorted to in the affordable housing segment.
 Thus, quality poses’s the third problem.